olin/studentgovernment/bylaws.md

 #### Section 3.
 General Membership.

 All students are “encouraged to contribute their time and wealth to support philanthropic endeavors of their choice” by the Founding Precepts of Olin College (Section 5).
 Therefore, there is an expectation that the entire Student Body must maintain a spirit of volunteerism.
 More specifically, any student interested in helping to organize school-wide service events and who attends meetings of SERV is considered part of the General Membership of the Committee.

+The Committee must select a member of SERV  to be the delegate for the monthly Student Government meetings.
+A new delegate may be chosen every month based on the committee’s discretion.
+This delegate acquires voting power for that meeting that they attend.
+A delegate can not be a CORe voting member.

 #### Section 4.
 Meetings.